(Style)

 It’s a *very* versatile combo.

 Alternatively, on the street, visible bras and blazers are worn regularly by the likes of Emily Ratajkowski, Hailey Bieber, and Bella Hadid.
-Just recently, Dua Lipa’s tour landed her in Paris, where Instagram followers went into a frenzy as she ran around town with designer Simon Porte of Jacquemus in a bauble embellished suit from his most recent collection.
+Last year, Dua Lipa’s tour landed her in Paris, where Instagram followers went into a frenzy as she ran around town with designer Simon Porte of Jacquemus in a bauble embellished suit from his most recent collection.
 The stand out styling detail?
 This very special set was worn solely with a sexy, black lace bra.

 Still wondering just how you can put together a look like this in IRL?
 We asked a few fashion industry authorities to share their tips to pulling off this tricky ensemble.

 Unsurprisingly, the experts all agree this look is ideal for an evening out.
-“There’s something about a powerful suit with a little flash of something feminine, like a lacy bra, that I find so appealing,” says Jennifer Zuccarini, Founder & CEO of New York based label Fleur du Mal.
+“There’s something about a powerful suit with a little flash of something feminine, like a lacy bra, that I find so appealing,” says Jennifer Zuccarini, Founder & CEO of New York-based label Fleur du Mal.

 However, bras and blazers need not be reserved only for after hour events.
 “I think it's a great look for a night out or even a weekend day party or brunch,” says creative consultant Peju Famojure.
 Zuccarini suggests toning the look down with shorts and a pair of sneakers for the day.
 “You could definitely wear this [trend] to work at my office,” she notes.

-Now, a few points to remember when choosing your bra top: “You don’t want to wear a basic t-shirt bra, that would look like you forgot to put a top on,” explains Zuccarini.
+Now, a few points to remember when choosing your bra top: “You don’t want to wear a basic T-shirt bra, that would look like you forgot to put a top on,” explains Zuccarini.
 “I would opt for a bra that is not too sheer, in black or a bold color.”
 Chan adds, “I think the best formula for the bra-and-blazer look is a soft cup bra and a boxy blazer because it keeps it from being too sexy — if there is such a thing!”
 Truer words couldn’t be spoken.

 Keep reading below to get inspired with some cute outfit ideas incorporating bra and blazer pairings into your own wardrobe.